This blog may contain affiliate links. Read our disclosure policy for more info.

 Parking at Lake Louise

 By early, I mean before 9 am!
 After that, it becomes almost impossible to snag a parking spot and you will instead need to take the shuttle from the overflow parking lot along the main highway.
+In the late afternoon and evenings it is also less busy and you should be able to get a spot.

 The same goes for Moraine Lake, however, it’s even worse!
 If you want to know more, check out our guide to parking at Moraine Lake – it’s a must-read before you go!